The Eternal Scoreboard by Larry Carlson

 https://texaslsn.org/texas-a-m-tradition-with-comments-from-larry-carlson/

-So now we take a deep dive, not into a swamped locker room, but into a bit of the “modern” history of the ancient rivalry, especially to the trips made to College Station.
+So now we take a deep dive, not into a swamped locker room, but into a bit of the “modern” history of the ancient rivalry, especially the trips to College Station.
 DKR’s herds went 8-2 at Kyle Field, Fred Akers followed up at 3-2, David McWilliams went ofer-3, John Mackovic lost two but did beat the Ags for the final SWC title in ’96, and Brown’s Horns won five of his seven road trips to Brazos County.
 During the same span, UT won 19 and lost 8 when they hosted A&M.

 Overall, dating back to 1894 — when Grover Cleveland was back in the White House again after having ceded it for four years to Benjamin Harrison…sound familiar? — Texas owns a healthy 76-37-5 series advantage.